 Leg day for marathon training: the strength work runners actually need

 Marathon training isn’t just about stacking up miles until your legs beg for mercy.
-If you want to run faster, avoid injuries, and not end up hobbling like a baby giraffe after long runs, you need strength training that is compatible with your marathon training plan.
+If you want to run faster, avoid injuries, and not end up hobbling like a baby giraffe after long runs, you need strength training.
+What you don’t need is the kind that has you texting your physio from the floor.

-Research consistently shows that adding strength training to a running plan improves running economy and endurance performance in both recreational and elite runners.
+Yes.
+The evidence is clear: adding strength training to a running plan improves running economy and endurance performance in both recreational and elite runners.
+Running economy is how efficiently your body converts oxygen into forward movement — the better your economy, the further and faster you go for the same aerobic effort.

 Best strength workouts for marathon runners